July 17, 2020

 The short films, “Divergent Warmth” and “Beyond the Gulf Stream” are part of a program titled “The Blue Between Us,” offered on-demand from July 25 to August 1 as part of the festival’s virtual program.

 Dan Fornari, a WHOI emeritus research scholar, acted as associate producer of the 10-minute film.
-As one of the scientists on the December 2019 expedition, he invited Lubetkin, herself a scientist and the creative exhibits coordinator with the Ocean Exploration Trust, to assist with subsea camera operations and video data management on board.
-Lubetkin spent her free time shooting additional video, which she edited together while still on the ship to produce a first draft of “Divergent Warmth.”
+As one of the scientists on the December 2019 expedition, he invited Lubetkin, themself a scientist and the creative exhibits coordinator with the Ocean Exploration Trust, to assist with subsea camera operations and video data management on board.
+Lubetkin spent their free time shooting additional video, which they edited together while still on the ship to produce a first draft of “Divergent Warmth.”

 “I was blown away.
 It was just fabulous,” Fornari said of his first viewing.
 “It captures the spirit of going out to sea and being involved in this exploratory effort in the alien realm, where very few people get to go.”